d33pcode/spaghettidevops/content/post/messed-up-permissions-fired.md

 Fortunately, it hasn't gone that way.
 But as you may understand, that was a very critical situation, in which every machine service died, as no more able to read/write any of its files, _sshd_, too.

 While both shouting against myself and searching on Google for something that could save me from getting fired, found something really useful using *rpm*, *RedHat*'s package manager.
-Oh, if you
-In fact, 90% of the filesystem could be repaired by resetting *perms* and *ugids* using packages default specifications:
+In fact, 90% of the filesystem could be repaired by resetting *perms* and *ugids* referring to packages default specifications:
 ```bash
 for package in $(rpm -qa); do
     rpm --setperms ${package}